xuhongl/Log-Egress-AI/README.md

 ### Configure and run Application in containers using Tomcat
 Log4j is a fail-stop logging tool that helps the developer to output log statements a variety of output targets.
 Apache Log4j 2 is an upgrade to Log4j that provides significant improvements over its predecessor, Log4j 1.x, and provides many of the improvements available in Logback while fixing some inherent problems in Logback’s architecture (https://logging.apache.org/).
 To showcase the demo, we build an example java application which ontains Log4j integration to generate audit logs.

-The source code of this project can be found here: https://github.com/xuhongl/Log-Egress-AI

 In this solution, we use log4j application insights appender to collect trace logs and send them automatically to the Azure Application Insights resource where the logs can be displayed and explored.